PrinceAkash007/IPL-Analysis-visualization/README.md

 IPL-Analysis-visualization

-This gives a quick understanding about IPL data and this visualization makes you understand the the data much more easier
+- This gives a quick understanding about IPL data
+- This visualization makes you understand the the data much more easier